12 most powerful life choices

 And when I did this, I could strive to:

 5. Bring out the best in my son

 It is so easy to get caught up with forgetting to see the forest for the trees.
-As parents we are so worried about raising our children that we forget the children!
+As parents we are so worried about making the right life choices in raising our children that we forget the children!
 I was lucky to have my mother living with us and she was my voice of reason.
 I consciously chose to encourage my son to express himself, speak out, be curious, discover.
 I also chose to enjoy him the way he is, not the way I wanted him to be.
 It is said that parenting focuses around nurturing and then releasing – and I hope I can do both well.